marlalain/slinky/README.md

 The generic classes slinky provides are going to allow developers to create Spring Boot applications at record speed.

+## What slinky provides to every resource?

+Currently, slinky provides `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD` and `OPTIONS` for single resource gathering.
+Retrieving lists and pages are not supported yet.
+Right now we only operate in REST but adding RESTful classes is on the todo list.

 ## Contributing

 ### Branches